networkx/networkx/README.rst

 Simple example
 --------------

-Find the shortest path between two nodes in an undirected graph:
+Find the shortest path 🔀➡️🛣️📍between two nodes in an undirected graph:

 .. code:: pycon